nghiaphamsg/office-IoT/README.md

 # Project Name: Graduation Project Of IoT Office 2018/07

 ## Introduce
-- A office automation system will monitor and/or control office attributes such as lighting, climate, entertainment systems, and appliances.
-It may also include home security such as access control and alarm systems.
+- An office automation system will monitor and/or control office attributes such as lighting, climate, entertainment systems, and appliances.
+It may also include office security such as access control and alarm systems.
 When connected with the Internet, office devices are an important constituent of the Internet of Things ("IoT").

 ## Features
 - Using Node-red as the central server (processing).